 The word “Stamm” has a few meanings… it could mean Tree Trunk (as in Baumstamm)… it can also be an origin point (“wo stammt er her?) but it also means Clan or Tribe.
 And Tisch, of course, is Table.
 But together, Stammtisch is a table for regulars.
 And in Germany, it is quite common for one big table in a restaurant to be set aside for locals.
 Regulars can come and go, happy in the knowledge that any time they want to sit down for a drink in their local pub, there will a spot just for them.
 The size of the establishment down’t matter, “members” have a spot.

-Once upon a time, the Stammtisch was reserved for the very important people in town… the Burgermeister (Mayor), the Doctor, rich Merchants, and wealthy Land Owners.
+Once upon a time, the this table was reserved for the very important people in town… the Burgermeister (Mayor), the Doctor, rich Merchants, and wealthy Land Owners.
 The table became in informal place for political discussion.
 Laws and philosophical ideas could be hashed out over good food and drink.
 Deals were made, partnerships forged, and news would be exchanged.

 Over time, the Stammtisch opened up to “regular people”.
 (Think of the Bar on the TV show Cheers… the same regulars revolving through).
 As long as you lived in town (and were a man), you were welcome at the Stammtisch for an evening drink, a round of cards, or on Sunday morning for Frühschoppen.
 Today, men AND women are welcome.
 They’ve become a social hub, a place to trade information, and to do a bit of Networking.
-Being a member of a Stammtisch means you generally don’t have to drink alone, because someone else might join you.
+Being a member means you generally don’t have to drink alone, because someone else might join you.

 The Group Stammtisch

 The word Stammtisch has also come to mean a group meeting.
 Different clubs will reserve a Stammtisch for specifics days or times (in that case, a “Reserviert” sign will probably show up on the table).
-If you’ve ever visited the Hofbrauhaus in Munich, you will see lots of “Stammtisch” tables… many with club names or groups on the signs.
+If you’ve ever visited the Hofbrauhaus in Munich, you will see lots of tables… many with club names or groups on the signs.

 Are you Allowed to Sit at the Stammtisch?

 Think of the Stammtisch table like the Cool-Kid’s table in the High School Cafeteria.
 You need an invitation to sit there.
 And it’s a real honor to be asked.
-Unlike the cool-kids, the Stammtisch regulars are more likely to act friendly when you are there (unless you just butted in like a jerk).
+Unlike the cool-kids, the regulars are more likely to act friendly when you are there (unless you just butted in like a jerk).

 Generally no one will stop you from sitting at an empty Stammtisch, especially if there are no other seats.
 BUT, if a local group shows up, you will probably be asked to move to another table.
 I actually love sitting near a Stammtisch.
 People talk and enjoy each other… and there might even be singing!
 (Plus, I’m a shameless evesdropper, and love to know what’s going on in town).